WeTune/WeTune-code/README.md

 to `wtune_data/rules/rules.txt`.
 This command typically finishes in 30-50 minutes, depending on the number of discovered rules.

+> **Why multi-process instead of multi-threads?**
+>
+> z3 incurs high inter-thread lock contention.
+The script uses multi-process instead of multi-thread to mitigate this problem.

-The overall running time can be limited by a smaller `-timeout`.
+> The overall running time can be limited by a smaller `-timeout`.
 Please refer to [Part II](#part-ii) for details.
 However, too short timeout may impact the usefulness of discovered rules.

 #### Rewrite Queries Using Discovered Rules